kor-hq/bibleio/apps/web-app/README.md

 pnpm webapp dev
 ```

-`pnpm webapp fix` to format and lint and Biome.
+`pnpm webapp fix` to format and lint with Biome.